 7.4 When a Member Buyer makes a payment, we will notify the Freelancer that the Services Contract is live.

-7.5 Once the Services Contract has been completed, the Freelancer will Mark the Job as complete via the website and once the Member Buyer confirms completion the payoment will be released from Escrow and to the Freelancers account (less our Fees and any fees levied by Our Payment Provider).
+7.5 Once the Services Contract has been completed, the Freelancer will Mark the Job as complete via the website and once the Member Buyer confirms completion the payment will be released to the Freelancers account (less our Fees and any fees levied by Our Payment Provider).

 7.6 The Freelancer accepts that we have no control over any transaction charges or the exchange rate set by either Our Payment Provider or your banking facility to which payments are made by Our Payment Provider.

-7.7 All payments will be withheld if the Member Buyer invokes the Dispute Resolution Service until an agreed outcome is reached or arbitration finding is confirmed.
+7.7 All payments will be withheld when a member raises a Dispute until an agreed outcome is reached or verdict is confirmed by the MicroJobs Dispute Team.

 8 Limitation of liability